isomerpages/mccy-cpro/pages/about-us.md

 we have developed training programmes in emergency response skills, contingency planning, psychological resilience support and mediation training.</p>
 <h3>Partners and Programmes</h3>
-<p><strong>Inter-Racial and Religious Confidence Circles (IRCCs)</strong>
+<p><strong>Racial and Religious Harmony Circles (HCs)</strong>
 </p>
-<p>IRCCs are local-level interfaith platforms in every constituency, forme
+<p>Harmony Circles are local-level interfaith platforms in every constituency,
-dto promote racial and religious harmony.
-The work of the IRCCs is instrumental in strengthening our social cohesion and supports the SGSecure movement.
-Click <a href="www.ircc.sg" rel="noopener noreferrer nofollow" target="_blank">here</a> for
+formed to promote racial and religious harmony.
+The work of the HCs is instrumental in strengthening our social cohesion and supports the SGSecure movement.
+Click <a href="https://www.harmonycircle.sg/about-harmonycircle/" rel="noopener nofollow" target="_blank">here</a> for more information.</p>
-more information.</p>
 <p><strong>SGSecure</strong>
 </p>